CIRCL/carl-hauser/SOTA/SOTA.md

 Global Features Algorithms
 ==========================

+##### Overview

-Generally, weak against occlusion, clutter.
-Need fixed viewpoint, clear background,fixed pose.
+Global feature algorithms try to give a global and general descriptor for a given picture.
+Generally, this kind of approach is weak against some transformation as occlusion, clutter.It needs a fixed viewpoint, a clear background, an fixed pose.

-The main assumption is that the similar images in the Euclidean space must have similar binary codes. \[8\]
+The main assumption is that the similar images in the Euclidean space must have similar binary codes. \[9\]

-Categories :
+##### Categories

 -   Locality Sensitive Hashing schemes (LSH)